-The change we need to make to disable this warning message is located in the Internet Options control panel.
+The option we want to change is located in the Internet Options control panel.
 The quickest way to get there is to simply search for Internet Options from the Start Menu.
 Alternatively, you can navigate to Control Panel > Network and Internet > Internet Options.

 From the Internet Properties window that appears, select the Security tab at the top of the window and then click the Local Intranet icon.
 With Local Intranet selected, click the Sites button.